faskai/amethyst/README.md

 #### Using the Agents

+Use agents:
-Use the new agent naturally in chat (Casual Language):
+* naturally in chat (Casual Language)
 ```
 plan my saturday using day planner
 ```
-Or execute the code in `1-click` right from the Amethyst IDE.
+* on schedules, events, user inputs or API calls

 That's it!
-Amethyst agents will automatically handle the workflow and deliver results (e.g., an email with your final plan).
+Amethyst agents will follow instructions and deliver results (e.g., an email with your final plan).

 #### Behind the Scenes

 Amethyst converts ACL into ASL and AFL, that runs as Python code.
-The same file can be:

-* read like English,
-* debugged like code,
-* and executed by an intelligent engine.
+The same file can be read like English, debugged like code, and executed by an intelligent engine.

 > 🧐 *Why not Ruby?* Python’s LLM and agent ecosystem is mature.
 The goal isn’t to mimic Ruby syntax but to achieve Ruby-like simplicity and readability.